CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 ### Objective metrics

 Our quality and intelligibility metrics will be combined using Equation (1) as for the listening tests.
 Audio quality is evaluated using HAAQI [[1]](#refs).
 Intelligibility is scored using word correction ratio using a lyric transcription algorithm based on Whisper.
-HAAQI is an intrusive metrics and the reference will be the original signal with a 1 dB amplification applied to the vocal signal and -1dB to the accompaniment because that has been shown to be preferred by wearers of hearing aids **[3]**.
+HAAQI is an intrusive metrics and the reference will be the original signal with a 1 dB amplification applied to the vocal signal and -1dB to the accompaniment, because that has been shown to be preferred by wearers of hearing aids [3].

 Objective metrics are always an approximation and you may want to use other approaches and metrics to optimise a system for the listening panel (for example, you could use singing-adapted STOI [[2]](#refs)).
-It is fine to submit two systems, one optimised for the listening panel and one for the objective metrics.

 ### References
 <a name="refs"></a>